 Several years after the publication of How to be free, the New Economics Foundation released a report called 21 hours.
 It was a vision of a radically different future in which people work much shorter working weeks, enabling communities to become stronger, healthier and shift towards non-materialist values, reducing carbon emissions and safeguarding natural resources.
 It was an attractive vision.

-The important task I have is to keep reminding myself and people around me that I work a 4.5 day week – and to make sure I factor it into my timetable each week.
-Otherwise I will never take that time off.
+The important task I have is to keep reminding myself and the people around me that I work a 4.5 day week – and to make sure I factor it into my timetable each week.
+Otherwise, I will never take that time off!